TomaszKandula/TokanPages/README.md

 }
 ```

 Validator is registered within the middleware pipeline, and if it exists (not null), then we execute it and raise an exception if invalid, otherwise we proceed.
-Note: `ValidationException.cs` inherits from `BusinessException.cs` which inherits form `System.Exception`.
+Note: `ValidationException.cs` inherits from `BusinessException.cs` which inherits form `System.Exception` (I try not to use `System.Exception` directly).

 Such setup allow to have very thin controllers, example endpoint: